maidsafe/rfcs/text/0045-node-age/0045-node-age.md

 ### Overview

 Without any node relocation an attacker with a single join will enter a group and therefore requires (Q - 1) nodes To take over the group completely.
-An attacker will therefore require the attacker try (Q - 1) * Z  times.
+An attack will therefore require the attacker try (Q - 1) * Z  times.
 If an attacker could run X% of the network population then this would mean the attack would require starting the nodes in parallel X times.
 Therefore even if nodes had a time to wait prior to joining this would only delay the attack by that time.